priestc/giotto/README.md

 Each controller implements a set of 'primitives' that your controller tips can use without coupling your application to any one controller.
 Eample:

-    class ShowBlogHTTP(GiottoApp):
+    class ShowBlog(GiottoApp):
         name = 'show_blog'
+        model = (Blog.get, )

+    class ShowBlogHTTP(ShowBlog)
         controller = 'http-get'
-        controller_tip = ('id', LOGGED_IN_USER)
-        model = Blog.get
         view = HTML('blog.html')

+    class Blog(object):
+        @classmethod
+        def get(cls, id, retrieving_user=LOGGED_IN_USER):
+            ...

-In the above snippet, `LOGGED_IN_USER` is a special 'primitive' object that represents the currently logged in user.
+In the above snippet, `LOGGED_IN_USER` on the model method is a special 'primitive' object that represents the currently logged in user.
 In an HTTP context, this data comes from a cookie that is set my some authentication middleware.
 We can subclass this application, and change the controller:

-    class ShowBlogCMD(ShowBlogHTTP):
+    class ShowBlogCMD(ShowBlog):
         controller = 'cmd'
         view = JSON